Naval mine: Homing mines

 These are mines containing a moving weapon as a warhead, either a torpedo or a rocket.

 Rocket mine

 A Russian invention, the rocket mine is a bottom distance mine that fires a homing high-speed rocket (not torpedo) upwards towards the target.
 It is intended to allow a bottom mine to attack surface ships as well as submarines from a greater depth.
 One type is the Te-1 rocket propelled mine.

 Torpedo mine

 A torpedo mine is a self-propelled variety, able to lie in wait for a target and then pursue it e.g. the Mark 60 CAPTOR.
 Generally, torpedo mines incorporate computerised acoustic and magnetic fuzes.
-The U.S. Mark 24 "mine", code-named Fido, was actually an ASW homing torpedo.
+The US Mark 24 "mine", code-named Fido, was actually an ASW homing torpedo.
 The mine designation was disinformation to conceal its function.